pkuehnel/TeslaSolarCharger/README.md

     - [SMA-EnergyMeter Plugin](#sma-energymeter-plugin)
     - [Solaredge Plugin](#solaredge-plugin)

-## How to use
+## How to install

-You can either use it in a Docker container or go download the code and deploy it yourself on any server.
+You can either install the software in a Docker container or go download the code and deploy it yourself on any server.

 ### Docker-compose